 MUCK/MUSH/MUX Client for Chrome

-DuckClient is a full-featured client for text-based online worlds that features easy syncing of settings between machines.
+DuckClient is a telnet client for text-based online worlds that features easy syncing of settings between machines.
 It's intended mainly for social worlds running on MUCK, MUSH, MUX, and MOO type servers.
-There is support for MUDs, but it's likely to be clumsier than a dedicated MUD client.
+There is limited support for MUDs.

-The app connects directly to the remote server using the Chrome socket API, and runs entirely locally; it is not a web-hosted service and does not require any kind of proxy.
+The app uses the Chrome socket API, and runs entirely locally; it is not a web-hosted service and does not require any kind of proxy.
 (This does mean, however, that it's at the mercy of your firewall.)

 - multiple connection support